bayzed123/SmartGenQR.oi/blog-posts/importance-of-digital-marketing-how-it-works-key-concepts-beginner-guide.md

 ---
-title: "Importance of Digital Marketing Complete Guide"
+title: "Importance of Digital Marketing, How It Works, and Key Concepts Every Beginner Should Know - SmartGen Blog"
 description: "Learn why digital marketing matters, how it works, key marketing types, and essential terms in this complete beginner guide from SmartGen."
 keywords: "importance of digital marketing, how internet marketing works, traditional vs digital marketing, types of digital marketing, digital marketing jargon, digital marketing terms, smartgen"
 date: 2026-06-30